cuotos/receptionist/README.md

 Receptionist is a very simple Golang application that creates a single page of links to the containers you have running on your server.
 It runs on port 8080 in the container, for you to expose anywhere you want.

+It's not a proxy of any sort, it just lists the ports that you wanted listed by adding the label RECEPTIONIST to your containers.

 ### Why?

 I run a small server at home with a number of docker images running, its purely for prototyping and is no a production